yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

 ### Task 1: Create a build definition

-1. Select the Build and Release hub in your VSTS project, and then select the Builds link
+1. Select the Build and Release hub in your VSTS project, and then select the Builds link.

     ![In the Visual Studio Team Services window, Build and Release is highlighted in the ribbon.
 Below that, Builds is highlighted.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image68.png "Visual Studio Team Services window")

-2. Create a new pipeline and click continue on the following selection screen below
+2. Create a new pipeline and click continue on the following selection screen below.

     ![In Builds, +New pipeline is highlighted.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image69.png "Create a new pipeline")

     ![A screen that shows choosing the VSTS Git option for the TailspinToys project.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image70.png "Select a source")

-3. Select the "Empty job" link
+3. Select the "Empty job" link.

     ![Under Select a template, Empty job is highlighted.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image71.png "Select the Empty job link")